-Everything related to the Admiral Nelson of 20th Century Pop Music (in other words Prince!) generated passion around the globe.
-And if it was the case regarding one of the countless artists who happened to collaborate with him, one could easily imagine the effect whenever in front of… seven of them, when they reunited with a new album (‘Pandemonium’) after a five year hiatus.
+Everything in relation with the Admiral Nelson of 20th Century Pop Music (in other words Prince!) generated passion around the globe.
+And if it was the case regarding one of the countless artists who happened to collaborate with him, one could easily imagine the effect whenever in front of… seven of them!
+This when they reunited with a new album (‘Pandemonium’) after a five year hiatus.
 A dream that would finally come true back in 1990 for millions of fans, seeing Prince‘s first band The Time aka Jesse Johnson, Monte Moir, Jerome Benton, Jellybean Johnson, Morris Day, Jimmy Jam and Terry Lewis back together under again.

-I happened to be blessed enough to be scheduled for a meeting with Jam, Day and Benton when they came to Paris for some promo activities back then…
+Lucky me to be one the schedule for a meeting with Jam, Day and Benton when they came to Paris for some promo activities back then…

 “Indeed, there has been a competition on stage between us at a period when two bands were trying to get the best on each other at every single occasion in Minneapolis.
 You would have then Prince & The Revolution on one hand and The Time on the other, and this is fairly well depicted on ‘Purple Rain’.